These savory chickpea crepes are a healthy, delicious, and faux-fancy meal, perfect for weeknights and brunch.

 - Use moderate heat.
 The batter should sizzle as soon as it hits the pan, but the pan should not be hot enough to make the crepes brown.

-- When the top of the crepe looks dry, run a small offset spatula or butter knife around the edges to loosen the crepe.
+- When the top of the crepe looks dry, run a small offset spatula or a butter knife around the edges to loosen the crepe.
 Then slide the spatula underneath the crepe and quickly flip it.

 - Avoid browning chickpea crepes, as they will take on a funky bitter flavor.